basnijholt/home-assistant-config/README.md

 * I use AppDaemon 4 beta, see the installation instructions [here](appdaemon/hassio_appdaemon4_beta_installation_instructions.md).

 ## Automation plans
-* Turn on lights upon entry after dark
+* Turn on lights upon entry after dark.
-* Notify us when the window is open and it is raining
+* Notify us when the window is open and it is raining.
-* Implement scenes: 'movie time', 'dinner time', 'cozy time', 'bed time', and 'party time'
+* Implement scenes: 'movie time', 'dinner time', 'cozy time', 'bed time', and 'party time'.
 * Introduce the concept of "sleep mode" which automatically triggers if we're home and there is no motion in the house *except* the bedroom.
 Then if you go out in the middle of the night (e.g., to the bathroom) then lights will turn a non-bright red.
 Manually triggering the switch will turn on the normal lights.
+* Use [this cheap Wifi enabled dimmer](https://nl.aliexpress.com/item/33010332202.html) and flash it with Tasmota to make some dumb lights, smart. [[1](https://gathering.tweakers.net/forum/list_message/60373132#60373132)]